drc-cs/SUMMER25-CS326/lectures/L1/slides.md

 ## Accommodations

-Any student requesting accommodations related to a disability or other condition is required to register with AccessibleNU and provide professors with an accommodation notification from AccessibleNU, preferably within the first two weeks of class.
+Any student requesting accommodations related to a disability or other condition is required to register with AccessibleNU and provide professors with an accommodation notification from AccessibleNU, preferably within the first two days of class.

 All information will remain confidential.